spectrocloud/librarium/docs/docs-content/integrations/portworx_operator.md

 ### Etcd

 Portworx Enterprise supports multiple etcd scenarios.
-Portworx will default to an internal internal key-value store (KVDB).
+Portworx will default to an internal key-value store (KVDB).

 #### Kvdb and Etcd Presets